benbusby/namebuster/README.md

-# name-ripper
+# namebuster
-Generates a list of username permutations from a list of names
+Generates a file of username permutations from a list of names

 ## Usage